directory-pipeline

 --ner-prompt output/ldpd_11290437_000/ner_prompt.md

 The OCR prompt is auto-discovered from the same directory.
-If both prompts live in the first volume’s output folder, --extract will find them automatically without any explicit flags.
+If both prompts live in the first volume’s output folder, pipeline run will find them automatically without any explicit flags.

 3. Source URLs at a glance